Canadian School Closure Policies due to Weather Conditions

 Please understand that included among the school staff members are often some of the most respected and responsible parents, grandparents and babysitters in the small northern community.
 These teachers, teacher aides, librarians, secretaries and other staff members often help look after nearly as many children outside of school hours as they do during the school day.
 With the school officially closed there may be a lot of children playing in the building as the staff members attempt to supervise them while trying to stay warm and do some school work.

 In many aboriginal communities whenever the school principal announces that the school is closed everyone in the community takes a holiday.
 The school is usually the largest employer in a small northern community so it sets the work pattern for the community.
 While the students are attending school the adults tend to find work to do as housewives, artists, hunters, cutting firewood, or they may actually have a paying job.
-When the school closes many of the adults will stop working.
+Whenever the school closes many of the adults will stop working.
 To understand this phenomenon it is necessary for you to realize that in many northern Canadian aboriginal communities the preschool and school aged children vastly outnumber the adults.
 When the students are not attending class the adults have to stop working at their other jobs so that they can help look after all of the children.